vp-mazekine/altair/README.md

 *Notes*
 * `AMOUNT` shall be specified in natural token units, i.e. if you want to send 2 USDT, indicate `2`
 * `AMOUNT` must not contain thousands separators or be specified in scientific notation
+* Only dot is considered as a valid decimal separator
 * Source file must not contain empty or invalid strings

 *Supported delimiters*